-Page of Quotes & Links to Science Journal Studies on the Great Health Benefits of Eating Fruits & Vegetables.
-These include lower risks for cancers (breast, lung, liver, gastrointestinal, colorectal, stomach), hypertension, coronary heart disease, stroke, weight gain, type 2 diabetes mellitus, eye diseases, dementia, osteoporosis, asthma, pulmonary lung disease & rheumatoid arthritis.
+Page Summary: Quotes & Links to 40+ Science News Reports on the Health Benefits of Eating Fruits & Vegetables.
+These include lower risks for cancers (breast, lung, liver, gastrointestinal, colorectal, stomach), less hypertension, coronary heart disease, stroke, weight gain, type 2 diabetes mellitus, eye diseases, dementia, osteoporosis, depression, asthma, pulmonary lung disease & rheumatoid arthritis.

 = = = =

 Regards fruit & vegetables a study of 833,234 people was published in the British Medical Journal in 2014.
 It reported that people with the higher consumption of fruit & vegetables have the lower death (mortality) rates.
 Their conclusion: “This meta-analysis provides further evidence that a higher consumption of fruit and vegetables is associated with a lower risk of all cause mortality, particularly cardiovascular mortality.”

 Reference: “Fruit and vegetable consumption and mortality from all causes, cardiovascular disease, and cancer: systematic review and dose-response meta-analysis of prospective cohort studies”, BMJ 2014; 349; at http://www.bmj.com/content/349/bmj.g4490

 ~ ~ ~

 From a 2019 report: “Inadequate fruit and vegetable consumption contributes to nearly 2 million CV [cardiovascular] related deaths each year, according to research presented at Nutrition 2019, the American Society for Nutrition’s annual meeting, in Baltimore …

 his team estimated average national intakes of fruits and vegetables using diet surveys and food availability data from 113 countries representing 82% of the world’s population.
 They combined that information with country-specific mortality data and existing knowledge of the CV risk associated with inadequate produce consumption.